-Very much involved in the renovation of his mid-victorian home, including the interior design and furnishing, David had a clear picture of the style he wanted to achieve.
+Very much involved in the renovation of his mid-Victorian home, including the interior design and furnishing, David had a clear picture of the style he wanted to achieve.
 Following visits to our showroom, several on site consultations and a number of samples, what first began with David selecting a vintage radiator, developed in to us supplying and installing all of the wood flooring and tiles for his new home.
-The result of his choices is an effortlessly cozy, sophisticated home, with touches of luxury.
+The result of his choices is an effortlessly cosy, sophisticated home, with touches of luxury.

 Ground floor, first and second floor

 The subfloors were first prepared by over boarding with plywood to create the perfect surface for the installation of our Henham distressed Oak herringbone floor.
 Although the flooring flows through each room without breaks, it was installed on a room by room basis so that building work wasn’t interrupted.
 Adhered to the plywood using Bona adhesive, it was then protected to allow for the refurbishment to complete, after which we carried out a full commercial clean followed by a final coat of our Old English Hardwax oil.
 This Oak herringbone floor was a bespoke creation at the time, but has since become one of our best selling floors.

 An off white crackle glazed brick tile with matching dado was used for all of the walls, which made for a challenging installation, with window recesses, niches and numerous corners to contend with.
 Our grey Marble hexagon mosaic was chosen for the floor, which, along with the brick wall tiles, have given this bathroom a timeless, classic appearance.
 Its arguably the copper bath that takes centre stage here though, but this is only possible thanks to the beautiful tiled backdrop David introduced into the room.